IlliniSolarCar/ElecOnboarding25/Hardware/Horns_v1/Horns_v1.md

 ## Power System
 - List each source that the board will need to function within the scope of this document
 	- Where does this voltage originate?
+LV bus board
-	- List what protection this power supply needs
+	- List what protection this power supply needs.
+2a fuse
 	- List any other requirements for this rail
 - List specific details in the wiki documentation

 ## Test Points
 - Which signals should have test points?

+Ground
+Control
+MOSFET Gate
+Horn output

 ## LED Indicators
 - List any functions that should have an LED to indicate they are doing something.
 Include the 4 default debug LEDs for ISC boards

+LED1 Power
+LED2 Horn control
+LED3 Horn output works